adamisom/spend-sense/docs/OPERATOR_DASHBOARD_GUIDE.md

 **How to Use**:
 - Check system health at a glance
 - Monitor key metrics for anomalies
-- Use "🔄 Refresh Data" button to update metrics
+- Use "🔄 Refresh Data" button to update metrics (reloads all data from database)
-- Enable "Auto-refresh (30s)" for continuous monitoring

 **Use Cases**:
 - Daily health checks